Chukobyte/black-history/docs/timeline/cultural_renaissance_migration.md

 ---

+### World War I (1914-1918)
+Roughly 400,000 black men served in the military during the first world war, making up about 10% of the military.

+#### Harlem Hellfighters
+369th Infantry Regiment, also known as the "Harlem Hellfighters", is one of the most celebrated black units from World War I.

+---

 ### Movie: Birth of a Nation (1915)
 One of the first major motion pictures released, depicting the KKK as the good guys and distorting history to make the slaves the bad guys.